DarrenCoppinger/milestone-project-4/README.md

 "As a user of this website, I would like to- _____________________"
 - view the website from all device types (mobile, tablet or desktop)
-- contact the site adminstrators to make a inquiry
+- contact the site administrators to make a inquiry
 - search the website for a drink

 ### Design
-The style of the site is inspired by the minimumist aesthetic of a modern cocktail club.
+The style of the site is inspired by the minimalist aesthetic of a modern cocktail club.
 These clubs tend to have dark, cool and simple designs.

-To achieve this the Bootswatch theme [Lux](https://bootswatch.com/lux/) was used and amended as required to fix the projects requirements.
+To achieve this the [Bootswatch](https://bootswatch.com/) theme [Lux](https://bootswatch.com/lux/) was used and amended as required to fix the projects requirements.

 #### Frameworks
 For this project the framework [Django](https://www.djangoproject.com/) was used.
 Additionally, [Bootstrap](https://getbootstrap.com/) was used for the design framework.

-#### Colors
+#### Colours
-The main colors used, which are primary form the Lux bootswatch style, are as follows:
+The main colours used, which are primary form the Lux bootswatch style, are as follows:
 - ![#1a1a1a](https://placehold.it/15/1a1a1a/1a1a1a) `#1a1a1a` (**off black**)
 - ![#f7f7f9](https://placehold.it/15/f7f7f9/f7f7f9) `#f7f7f9` (**light grey**)
 - ![#800000](https://placehold.it/15/800000/800000) `#800000` (**maroon**)